akbyk/akbyk/README.md

 ---

-I'm a CS student who genuinely loves learning — not as a hobby to put on a CV, just as a default way of existing.
-This GitHub is where I put the things I build and sometimes the notes I take.
-If something here is useful to you, great.
+I'm a CEng student who genuinely loves learning — not as a hobby to put on a CV, just as a default way of existing.
+This is where I put the things I build and sometimes the notes I take.
+If something here is useful to you, great :D

 I'm most at home in backend development.
 I like understanding how things fit together under the hood — why a system is designed a certain way, not just how to use it.
 Lately that's meant a lot of Spring Boot, some cloud stuff, and slowly making sense of Docker.